SnowpackNetworkOverlay/Snowpack-Use-Cases/Use-Case-2-Tor-Browser/README.md

 }
 ```

-4. Launch the services with the following command:
+3. Launch the services with the following command:
 ```
 docker compose up
 ```

-5. If you have made changes to the any of the dockerfile  you can rebuild the image with the following command:
+4. If you have made changes to the Dockerfile  you can rebuild the image with the following command:
 ```
 docker compose build --no-cache
 ```

-6. To stop the services and remove the conatiners, use the following command:
+5. To stop the services and remove the containers, use the following command:
 ```
 docker compose down
 ```